lawrennd/old_talks/_simulation/includes/life-glider-loafer-conway.md

 \editme

-\notes{The game leads to patterns emerging, some of these patterns are static, but some oscilate, with varying periods.
-Others oscilalate, but when they complete their cycle they've translated to a new location, in other words they move.
+\notes{The game leads to patterns emerging, some of these patterns are static, but some oscillate in place, with varying periods.
+Others oscillate, but when they complete their cycle they've translated to a new location, in other words they move.
 In Life the former are known as [oscillators](https://conwaylife.com/wiki/Oscillator) and the latter as [spaceships](https://conwaylife.com/wiki/Spaceship).}

 \notes{\subsection{Loafers and Gliders}}